 Our mission is to help YOU to improve the futures of children who are hard of hearing or deaf via Resources, Products, Continuing Education and 1:1 Consultation

 This is a ‘go-to’ site for professionals and family members seeking more information about the learning and social issues of children with hearing loss* and what you can do to better support the future success of these children.
 Resources are at no cost, designed to be easy to understand quickly, and practical to use.
 Products and webcasts are of high value at a minimum price.
 Supporting Success summary sheet Current Product Price List

 Join our list to receive monthly updates of new resources.
-May Update Now 1790 subscribers!
-The last update this school year has been posted.
-Next one in August.
-Happy Summer Break!
+Starting in August, two shorter updates will be sent each month.
+May 2014 Update Now 2530 subscribers!

 Need Practical Information?
 RESOURCES

 Learn to Meet Needs Better!
 PRODUCTS/PRESENTATIONS

 Karen’s Korner:A big thank you for providing so much knowledge and a wide range of materials so I can enhance by best practices and work toward closing the achievement gap for my students.
 I find myself so excited and reflective as I witness highly productive student learning.
 Incorporating the ideas/materials/thoughts from your book, Teacher Tools, your website and the recent workshop with you that I attended is so much fun!.
 Jill Zimmerman, DHHT, New York